 Dr. Danquah’s research interests include: (i) Design and synthesis of novel biodegradable polymers for controlled drug and nucleic acid delivery, (ii) Nano based combination therapy for treating cancer, (iii) Design and construction of novel bipartite shRNA expressing plasmids for cancer therapy, (iv) Formulation, delivery, in vitro and in vivo characterization of siRNA and shRNA for treating cancer and (v) Application of stem cells and biomaterials for tissue regeneration and repair.
 His research accomplishments in these areas are documented in published peer-reviewed journal articles.
 Dr. Danquah also serves as a regular reviewer for Pharmaceutical Research and Advanced Drug Delivery Reviews and is a member of the American Association of Colleges of Pharmacy (AACP), the American Association of Pharmaceutical Scientists (AAPS), and the Controlled Release Society (CRS).

-Dr. Do is a member of several scientific and professional organizations, including the Rho Chi Pharmacy Honor Society, the American Association of Colleges of Pharmacy (AACP), the American Association of Pharmaceutical Scientists (AAPS), and the American Association for Cancer Research (AACR).
+Dr. Do is a member of several scientific and professional organizations, including the American Association of Colleges of Pharmacy (AACP) and the American Association of Pharmaceutical Scientists (AAPS).

 Prior to joining CSU she conducted post-doctoral research at Scripps Institution of Oceanography at the University of California at San Diego, the Smithsonian Marine Station at Fort Pierce, and Shannon Point Marine Station at Western Washington University.
 Dr. Puglisi’s research interests include marine natural products and chemical ecology of algae and marine invertebrates.
 She has participated in numerous research expeditions in the tropical Atlantic and Pacific including the 2005 NOAA Florida Coast Deep Corals research cruise.